 Writing out your current financial situation also helps you determine your net worth, which is a useful number to track.
 You can track everything in a spreadsheet or use an app like Personal Capital.
-Personal Capital allows you to connect all of your accounts in one place and tracks your transactions, the value of what you have, what you owe, and your net worth.

 It can feel overwhelming to write down your financial situation in one place, especially if you have a lot of debt.
 With that in mind, remember that you and your spouse are a team, and you have to look at all of your income and debt as both of yours.
 That is, it doesn't matter who the debt or the income belongs to; as a team, it belongs to both of you.
 Helping your spouse pay off their debt is up to you, too, because as a married couple, you are a single unit.

 Financial infidelity is when spouses with combined finances lie to each other about money.
 This could be lying about how money is spent, substantial debt, or one spouse hiding a large sum of money from the other.
 Regardless of what has caused frustration in the past, if you and your partner are going to be a stronger team going forward, then both of you need to forgive one another for what happened in the past.
 Instead of letting feelings fester, communicate openly with one another and come to a resolution.
 As a team, it doesn't make sense to hold on to grudges, as this won't help either of you move forward.

 Come Up With Short-Term and Long-Term Financial Goals Together